aseldawy/CS167/Labs/Lab7/CS167-Lab7.md

 spark-submit --master "local[*]" --class edu.ucr.cs.cs167.[UCRNetID].AnalyzeTweets ./target/[UCRNetID]_lab7-1.0-SNAPSHOT.jar corr ./tweets.parquet
 ```

-***Q10: Does the observed statistical value show any correlation between the two columns?
+***Q12: Does the observed statistical value show a strong correlation between the two columns?
 Note: a value close to 1 or -1 means there is high correlation, but a value that is close to 0 means there is no correlation.***

 #### B.5.
 Print top 10 hashtags by tweet count